ms-hollow/CAO-PROJECT/README.md

 A capstone project in partial completion of the course Computer Architecture and Organization requirements.

-The Digital Security System (UDSS) developed using Emu 8086 and its Emulation Kit.
+The Digital Security System (UDSS) is developed using Emu 8086 and its Emulation Kit.

 Developed by: JOHN PAULO C. ALCANTARA, ALEXIS GLENN A. ASPIRAS, ABBEGAIL MILES LEONEN, and LAICA D. YGOT